RomanCLV/DUAV2023/README.md

 To check if the camera is well configured, you can build the `./sources/opencv-samples/6_CameraCapture` sample and run it.
 If a window is opened with your camera stream inside, all is working.

+### Camera Errors

-If not, they are many possibilities.
+There are many sources of error:
+- device not found or can't be opened
+- every frames are empty

-First of all, make sure you enabled the camera in the `raspi-config`.
+First of all, make sure you enabled the `Legacy Camera` in the `raspi-config`.
 ```
 sudo raspi-config
 ```